 e) Please consider, which key figures you choose for replication:

-To summarize we recommend to choose amounts in one stable home currency and quantity fields with one consistent unit.
+To summarize, we recommend choosing amounts in one stable home currency and quantity fields with one consistent unit.

 f) Scheduling of data transfer